Asplenium platyneuron, Spleenwort Fern

 SPLEENWORT FERN IS A MANAGEABLE SIZE

-Spleenwort fern looks like a smaller version of the popular Christmas fern, even though the two are not close relatives.
+Spleenwort fern looks like a smaller version of the favorite Christmas fern, even though the two are not close relatives.
 They have a lovely green color that they maintain all year round.
-These small ferns make good potted plants and grow well in terrariums.
+These small ferns make excellent potted plants and grow well in terrariums.
 For outdoors, they can be used to line the garden or as a ground cover for a sunny spot.
-The fern loves to grow on moist rocks as well.
+The fern loves to grow on wet rocks as well.

 The plant is asymmetrical in shape.
-The stems are a glossy reddish brown in color.
-The fertile fronds on this type of fern grow straight up, while the non-fertile fronds grow in a horizontal direction.
+The stems are a bright reddish brown.
+The fertile fronds of this type of fern grow straight up, while the non-fertile fronds grow in a horizontal direction.
 The spores are located on the back of the fronds.

 SPLEENWORT FERN IS OFTEN CALLED EBONY SPLEENWORT FERN